nebula-labs-xyz/lendefi-dao/audit/InvestmentManager.md

 ## Conclusion

 The Investment Manager contract demonstrates strong security practices with comprehensive role-based access control, timelocked upgrades, and secure investment processing.
-The primary concern is the assignment of the `MANAGER_ROLE` to a gnosis safe multisig rather than the timelock controller, which creates a deviation from the ecosystem pattern found in other contracts.
+The updated role assignments, which now align all critical roles with the timelock controller, represent a significant security improvement that ensures consistent governance across the Lendefi DAO ecosystem.

-While this deviation isn't necessarily a vulnerability, it could lead to confusion about governance flows and centralization risks.
-It's recommended to either align the role assignments with the ecosystem pattern or explicitly document this as an intentional design decision.
+This improvement removes the previous centralization concern where certain roles were assigned to a gnosis safe multisig rather than the timelock controller.
+All critical operations now require on-chain governance approval through the timelock, enhancing security and decentralization.

-The contract successfully implements most required security patterns:
+The contract successfully implements all required security patterns:
-1. ✅ Timelocked upgrades with appropriate checks
+1. ✅ Role management with proper separation of concerns and alignment with ecosystem patterns
-2. ✅ Emergency functions with proper access control
+2. ✅ Timelocked upgrades with appropriate checks
-3. ✅ Reentrancy protection
+3. ✅ Emergency functions with proper access control
-4. ✅ Comprehensive input validation
+4. ✅ Reentrancy protection
-5. ⚠️ Role management (with noted inconsistency)
+5. ✅ Comprehensive input validation

-No critical vulnerabilities were identified, and with the suggested improvements, the contract would fully align with the ecosystem's security standards.
+No critical or high severity vulnerabilities were identified.
+The remaining low severity and informational issues do not compromise the security of the contract and can be addressed in future updates if desired.